SlateFoundation/slate-cbl-book/glossary.md

 -A task can be a subtask of another task
 -Skills and ratings are kept independently and not rolled up to the parent task -Only one level of sub tasks is allowed (no sub-sub tasks)

+###To Do List
+-Student created items that are associated with a specific section or a personal list

+###Portfolio
+-A list of completed and submitted tasks in a given section -A holistic portfolio view aggregates the portfolios of each section into a single page